ykessler/snappconfig/README.md

 There's nothing to stop you from putting all your configuration into a single `application.yml` file.
 However, best practices dictate that protected values like **passwords and tokens should not be stored in source control.**

-An obvious solution would be to git-ignore your config file, but that approach is less than ideal.
-Application configurations typically consist of a mix of secret values that should be protected and non-secret values that are useful to share.
-Without any config file developers won't know what values are expected or what default values should be.
+An obvious solution would be to git-ignore your config file, but that approach has its problems.
+Not all values are need to be secret, and without any config file developers won't know what values are expected or what the defaults should be.

 ###Keeping secrets separate